-DAEODON - pronounced day-o-don - got its start in November 2016 when Louisville natives John Torstrick (guitars) and Sam LeMay (vocals) decided to form a band and began collaborating on material.
-The lineup didn't coalesce until six or seven months later with the additions of drummer Rob Edwards and bassist Greg Livingston, and that initial process of searching for the right rhythm section almost proved fatal for the young band.
+DAEODON - pronounced day-o-don - got its start in November 2016 when Louisville natives John Torstrick (guitars) and Sam LeMay (vocals) began collaborating on material.
+The lineup didn't coalesce until months later with the additions of expert drummer Rob Edwards (Days of the New, Arnett Hollow) and Louisville Hardcore veteran Greg Livingston on bass (Hedge, I have a Knife), and that initial process of searching for the right rhythm section almost proved fatal for the young band.

 "In all honesty, I didn't know if we were going to make it through that," says Torstrick.